 These buttons can be so much more than just icons linking to different platforms when you combine them with the right calls to action and some complementary content.

 The same should apply to your social links.
-Give people a reason to click on those buttons, but also to hit the subscribe button or to follow you once they land on your social account.
+Give people a reason to click those buttons, and to hit the subscribe button or follow you once they land on your social account.

-That journey starts on your site, so before they click, you want them to see some value-driven and inspirational messaging.
+That journey starts on your site, so before they click, you want them to see value-driven, inspirational messaging.

 Over to You

-Modern websites are increasingly taking on a social role on the web to adapt to changing customer trends and a rising need to boost engagement with modern audiences.
+Modern websites are increasingly assuming a social role online to adapt to changing customer trends and the rising need to boost engagement with modern audiences.

 Because social channels are such powerful marketing, brand-building, and sales tools, integrating social media into your website is one of the best ways to take your online presence forward in 2024 and beyond.